|The rules presented here are ancillary to the

 potentially increase the number of teams advancing from the region to

-the world finals, the regional contest director will accept, no later
+the world finals, the regional contest director or site director will accept, no later

 than seven (7) days before the contest, at least one team from each